-Unitary equipment is typically packaged and rated with a sensible recovery efficiency (abbreviated as SRE), which accounts for the heat transferred from the outgoing air to the incoming airstream and includes the recovery core and fan.
-Central equipment is typically rated with a sensible recovery effectiveness, which accounts for the heat transferred from the outgoing air to the incoming airstream and includes only the recovery core, since it is sometimes paired with different fans.
+Unitary equipment is typically packaged and rated with an SRE, which accounts for the heat transferred from the outgoing air to the incoming airstream and includes the recovery core and fan.
+Central equipment is typically rated with a sensible recovery effectiveness, which accounts for the sensible heat transferred from the outgoing air to the incoming airstream and includes only the recovery core, since it is sometimes paired with different fans.
 CBECC-Res and CBECC-Comm allow users to input an SRE value and a sensible recovery effectiveness value, respectively.
-The Statewide CASE Team proposes the same minimum value - 67 percent, for both the minimum SRE (typically used for unitary equipment) and sensible recovery effectiveness (typically used for central equipment).
+The Statewide CASE Team proposes the same minimum value-67 percent, for both the minimum SRE (typically used for unitary equipment) and sensible recovery effectiveness (typically used for central equipment).